streamfold/rotel-lambda-extension/README.md

    - if you are using an AWS Managed policy, like `AWSLambdaBasicExecutionRole`, remove it from the role
 6. Save the role and your next execution should not send logs to CloudWatch

+## Community

+Want to chat about this project, share feedback, or suggest improvements?
+Join our [Discord server](https://discord.gg/reUqNWTSGC)!
+Whether you're a user of this project or not, we'd love to hear your thoughts and ideas.
+See you there! 🚀

 ## Developing

 See [DEVELOPING](/DEVELOPING.md) for developer instructions.

 ---

-Built with ❤️ by Streamfold
+Built with ❤️ by Streamfold.